 Deliberately false and/or malicious accusations under this policy, as opposed to allegations which, even if erroneous, are made in good faith, are a serious offense and will be subject to appropriate disciplinary action.
-Additionally, witnesses and parties knowingly providing false evidence, tampering with or destroying evidence after being directed to preserve such evidence, or deliberately misleading an official conducting an investigation can be subject to discipline.
+Additionally, witnesses and parties knowingly providing false evidence, tampering with or destroying evidence after being directed to preserve such evidence, or deliberately misleading an official conducting an investigation can be subject to discipline under the University's Code of Conduct policy.

 Procedurally, when the University receives a report of sexual misconduct, sex-based violence, or other sex or discrimination, the campus Title IX Coordinator is notified.
 If a party involved in the complaint wishes to access local community agencies and/or law enforcement for support, the Title IX Coordinator will assist in making these contacts.
-The

-Title IX Coordinator will offer assistance to parties in the form of interim or long-terms measures such as opportunities for academic accommodations; changes in housing; visa and immigration assistance; changes in working situations; and other assistance as may be appropriate and available on campus or in the community (such as no contact orders, campus escorts, transportation assistance, targeted interventions, etc.).
+The Title IX Coordinator will offer assistance to parties in the form of interim or long-terms measures such as opportunities for academic accommodations; changes in housing; visa and immigration assistance; changes in working situations; and other assistance as may be appropriate and available on campus or in the community (such as no contact orders, campus escorts, transportation assistance, targeted interventions, etc.).
 If a party desires, that individual will be connected with a counselor on- or off-campus.
 The parties are not required to take advantage of these services and resources, but the University provides them to offer help and support without condition or qualification.

 Written materials are provided to all victims, whether they are students, employees, guests, or visitors, and outline rights, options, interim or long-term measures and resources, as well as investigative and resolution procedures.
-The written materials include the Information, Policy, and Resources Regarding Sexual Misconduct booklet, a printed copy of the institution's Title IX and Non-Discrimination Policy, and as well as other documents which provide detailed information on other resources that are available.
+These materials are provided for incidents that occuron-campus as well as those that occuroff campus, as to help address any on campus effects of the misconduct The written materials include the Information, Policy, and Resources RegardingSexualMisconductbooklet, aprintedcopyoftheinstitution'sTitle IX and Non-Discrimination Policy, and as well as other documents which provide detailed information on other resources that are available.
+Some of the available supports detailed in the written materials include medical and counseling services, no contact orders, protective orders, adjustments to academic housing and work arrangements, academic supports, community advocacy, campus escorts, spiritual supports, etc. These supports are made available to parties regardless of their decision to proceed with a formal complaint through the University or to pursue a criminal complaint.